CDCgov/PyRenew/model/docs/getting-started.md

 ```

 Whereas, in some other cases, we may instead use a fixed quantity for
-that variable (like a pre-computed PMF,) where the `RandomVariable`’s
+that variable (like a pre-computed PMF), where the `RandomVariable`’s
 sample function could be defined like:

 ``` python